 Fidelity acknowledges that it can do more working together with others than it could acting alone.
-The Bank therefore endeavors to collaborate with clients who identify and manage environmental and social risks and who pursue environmental and social opportunities and outcomes in their business activities with a view to continually improving their sustainability performance.
+The Bank therefore endeavors to collaborate with clients who identify and manage environmental and social risks and who pursue environmental and social opportunities and outcomes in their business activities with a view to continually improving sustainability performance.
 Fidelity participates actively in sector-wide efforts and international initiatives to promote sustainable development.
-Fidelity is a signatory to the United Nations Environmental Programme-Finance Initiative (UNEP-FI), United Nations Global Compact (UNGC) and Equator Principles.
-Other partners that Fidelity collaborates with for sustainability include the Nigerian Conservation Foundation (NCF), The Nigerian Writers Association, and Spinal Cord Injuries Association of Nigeria (SCIAN).
+Fidelity is a signatory to the United Nations Environmental Programme-Finance Initiative (UNEP-FI), United Nations Global

+Compact and Equator Principles.
+The Bank also partners with the Nigerian Conservation Foundation (NCF) on environmental advocacy initiatives.